Nortec Minerals (CVE:NVT) Shares Down 16.7% – What’s Next?

 Nortec Minerals Corp.
-(CVE:NVT – Get Free Report) shares were down 16.7% during mid-day trading on Wednesday .
-The stock traded as low as C$0.03 and last traded at C$0.03.
-Approximately 203,000 shares were traded during trading, an increase of 219% from the average daily volume of 63,706 shares.
+(CVE:NVT – Get Free Report)’s share price was down 16.7% during trading on Tuesday .
+The company traded as low as C$0.03 and last traded at C$0.03.
+Approximately 203,000 shares traded hands during mid-day trading, an increase of 219% from the average daily volume of 63,706 shares.
 The stock had previously closed at C$0.03.

 Nortec Minerals Corp. engages in the acquisition, exploration, and development of mineral properties.
 The company explores for gold, zinc, copper, lead, silver, and lithium deposits.
 It holds interests in the Tammela project located in southwest Finland; the Sturgeon Lake VMS property located in Ontario, Canada; and the Mattagami River zinc project located in Ontario, Canada.